 So you want to buy a home but you find yourself asking, where do I even start?
 That's a great question.
-Buying a home can be complicated process, but there is no reason you should feel overwhelmed.
+Buying a home can be a complicated process, but there is no reason you should feel overwhelmed.
 Everybody starts at square one.
 Just by asking these questions, you've given yourself a head start.
 Finding out how the process works and where you stand will let us create a plan to get you from where you are now to where you want to be!

 Let's start off by examining the mortgage process, as it takes place in several different stages.
 First, it requires figuring out what kind of mortgage is best for you and your financial situation.
-Then you have to determine how much house you can afford and start the house hunting process.
+Next, determine how much house you can afford and start the house hunting process.
 For that latter part you'll need an experienced Realtor.
 Finally, you have to submit all your documentation to your lender and determine what else is necessary to get to the deal closed.

 Below we have broken down this process into sections allowing you to jump ahead or take the information piece by piece.
 You can also find more tips and advice on our Lending Life blog at blog.ranlife.com.

 There are several types of mortgages but the most common are fixed-rate mortgages.
 Fixed-rate meaning that your interest rate is fixed for the life of the loan and will not fluctuate over time.